Engulfed in sweaty crowds in mid-summer Florence more than 30 years ago, one has never gone back, but has always felt cheated.

 We're out on a scoping mission, a quick reconnaissance of what's on offer in Mantova.

-Mantua was an Etruscan trading centre, and later a Roman city for retired Augustan legionaries, and still later a free commune following the rule of the "Gran Contessa", Matilda of Canossa, of Toscana in the early 12th century.
+Mantua was an Etruscan trading centre, and later a Roman city for retired Augustan legionaries, and still later a free commune following the rule of the "Gran Contessa", Matilda of Canossa, of Tuscany in the early 12th century.
 The river Mincio was engineered, beginning in 1198, to create the Upper Lake (left, below), Middle Lake, and Lower Lake (right), with an artificial work across the southern end (since silted up or drained) to make the city virtually a defensible island.

 The blue dot shows the Rio, a channel that cuts straight across the city, with the Giulio Romano bridge just west of the dot.
-In the old town, the entire area below and right of "Mantua" is the Ducal Palace of the Gonzaga rulers; the yellow dot is the central Piazza Sordello out front of it; the red dot is the Piazza delle Erbe, and the Basilica of Sant'Andrea is just above that.
+In the old town, the entire area below and right of "Mantova" is the Ducal Palace of the Gonzaga rulers; the yellow dot is the central Piazza Sordello out front of it; the red dot is the Piazza delle Erbe, and the Basilica of Sant'Andrea is just above that.
 The orange dot shows our apartment, La Cervetta, close to all the action.

 Kristin strolling through the Piazza Broletto (or medieval assembly place), looking along the Via Broletto through to the main square, the Piazza Sordello.